 Let me set the scene…

 And there it was.
-The age-old, proverbial question that any space/explorer aficionado would love to be represented with.
+The age-old, proverbial question that any space/explorer aficionado would love to be asked.
 No strings attached, just a round trip ticket to go, well, wherever.
 To boldly go where no man has gone before!
-I hold the note in my hand then tilt my head back, my neck stretching as far back as it could to better assess the scope and magnitude of the ship.
+I hold the note in my hand then tilt my head back, my neck stretching as far back as it could to assess the scope and magnitude of the ship better.
 My assessment?
 Massive!
 As I look toward the heavens just past the ship’s nose cone, the stars above me gleam and twinkle as if calling, beckoning to me.
 It is a bedazzling sight to marvel, the fear within dissipating and curiosity swelling in my noggin.

 2001: A Space Odyssey, Star Trek, Star Wars, Alien, Interstellar and Event Horizon are all films that take us far beyond the reaches of our galaxy and give us a creative vision of what might be out there, and for the most part, it is quite frightening.
 Are these the things that await me?
 Is there anything out there?
 I would say yes.
 I mean, there has to be!
 If not, it would be an awful waste of space.